-Patrick Armstrong is a Graduate Student at the ANU Research School of Astronomy and Astrophysics.
+Patrick Armstrong is a graduate student at the ANU Research School of Astronomy and Astrophysics.

-He is currently studying supernova cosmology and uses the explosive death of stars to better understand our Universe.
+Mr Armstrong is currently studying supernova cosmology and uses the explosive death of stars to better understand our Universe.

 Fields of expertise